 2026 Dynasty IDP Rookie Rankings: A Strong Class Across the Defense

-The defensive class looks much stronger than the offense, with potential fantasy answers across positions.
+The defensive class looks much stronger, with potential fantasy answers across positions.
+And that'll be important to keep in mind as you draft.

 IDP prospects fall further than they should in rookie drafts every year.
 This is an especially good year to buck that trend and steal some upside from your league mates.
 We designed our Draft War Room and 3D Value+ system to help you know when to make those moves.